anushka21187/network_path_finder/README.md

     - Maximum number of hops (can be NA)
     - Overlapping paths excluded?
 (YES or NO)
   * A summary of statisics:
-    For an mXn mesh network, the
+    Use the generated report for calculating these stats and then dump them to another summary file.
+For an mXn mesh network, find the:
       - Longest path in hops
       - Shortest path in hops
       - Maximum path pairs of the same length